Frequently Asked Questions

 Do you have to go to school to be an acupuncturist?

 Absolutely!
 The bare minimum educational standard for acupuncturists in the United States is a Master's degree.
-This typically includes an undergraduate (3-4 year) degree or equivalency before starting an acupuncture program (minimum of 3 years) to get the Master's degree required to obtain an acupuncture license.
+This typically includes an undergraduate 4 year degree or equivalency before starting an acupuncture program (an additional 3 years) to get the Master's degree required to obtain an acupuncture license.
 This typically includes over 7 years of education to be able to practice acupuncture in the US.
 In addition, practitioners can continue their education to obtain their a Doctorate degree.
-This is the path I personally took, and I have my Doctorate of Acupuncture and Chinese Medicine.
+This is the path Dr. Carlene Janssen took, and she is a Doctor of Acupuncture and Chinese Medicine and Diplomate of Acupuncture - the highest education level and standard for acupuncturists in the United States.

-For your first acupuncture treatment please bring a list of all prescriptions and supplements you are currently taking, past surgeries, diagnosed conditions and all other pertinent health information.
-Make sure to eat a small meal or snack at least 30 minutes before your acupuncture treatment and wear comfortable, loose clothing that can be rolled up to your elbows and knees.
+Eat a small meal or snack at least 30 minutes before your acupuncture treatment to keep your stomach settled and wear comfortable, loose clothing that can be rolled up to your elbows and knees.
 If you have pain in a specific area, wear clothing that will allow access to that area or can be removed to access it.
-All of my health history forms can be done ahead of time online or printed at home to bring in.
-You can stop in before your first treatment to pick up the new patient paperwork to fill out ahead of time if you wish as well.
+All of my health history forms can be done ahead of time online or printed at home (attachments are in your Welcome Email after scheduling your appointment) to bring with you to your appointment.

 Do you accept insurance?